imfl/data-mining/README.md

 *This repository stores the C++ code for an academic project on time series data mining.*

-- For instructions on how to compile and use the code for this project, click [here](#user-content-instructions).
+- For the instructions on how to compile and use the code for this project, click [here](#user-content-instructions).

 - For an abstract and emprical results of this project, click [here](#user-content-summary).